Chart Color Schemes

 The level of general health in Diggers Rest is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Diggers Rest shows better-than-average health outcomes with a lower prevalence of common conditions among its general population compared to national averages.
+Diggers Rest shows better-than-average health outcomes with a low prevalence of common health conditions among its general population.
+However, this prevalence is higher than the national average among older and at-risk cohorts.

 Frequently Asked Questions - Health